Residents, workplaces encouraged to prepare for storm season

 Learn more about weather safety

-When the power goes out because of a storm, it is important for electricity customers to know if they are personally affected.
+When the power goes out because of a storm, electricity customers need to know if they are personally affected.
 An Xcel Energy outage map displays information on the number of customers with power out and anticipated time for it to be restored.
-Customers can even sign up ahead of time for outage notifications through the My Account feature on the Xcel Energy website.
+Customers can also stay informed by following Xcel Energy on Facebook and Twitter, texting “STAT” to 98936, and even signing up ahead of time for outage notifications through the My Account feature on the Xcel Energy website or mobile app.

-Xcel Energy can get a jump on restoring power when customers report outages at 1-800-895-1999.
-Once they have identified the cause of the problem, Xcel Energy can give an estimated restoration time.
+Xcel Energy can get a jump on restoring power when customers report outages by:

 Find more information about Minnesota Severe Weather Awareness Week here.